vrothberg/vgrep/README.md

 Please, feel free to copy, improve, distribute and share.
 Feedback and patches are always welcome!

-Notice for packaging: To ease packaging, vgrep ships all external dependencies in the `vendor/` directory.
-If you have no prior experience in building software in golang, feel free to check out and use the `buildInContainer` make target (requires docker).

 ## NEWS - vgrep 2.0.0 has moved to golang
 The old vgrep implementation in Python can be found in the "python" branch for historical reasons.
 The main changes include: